-Measure Name Score Methodology Numerator: Definition for Compliance of Measure Denominator: Definition of Eligible Population and Exclusions Measurement Period Data Source Measure Steward Helpful, courteous and respectful office staff at the doctor's office Rate compared to state - higher rate is better The number of "Always" answers given to the two CG-CAHPS survey questions included in this composite measure: • How often were clerks and receptionists at this provider's office as helpful as you thought they should be? • How often did clerks and receptionists at this provider's office treat you with courtesy and respect?
+Measure Name Score Methodology Numerator: Definition for Compliance of Measure Denominator: Definition of Eligible Population Measurement Period Data Source / Measure Steward Helpful, courteous and respectful office staff at the doctor's office Rate compared to state - higher rate is better The number of "always" answers given to the two CG-CAHPS survey questions included in this composite measure: how often were clerks and receptionists at this provider's office as helpful as you thought they should be? how often did clerks and receptionists at this provider's office treat you with courtesy and respect?
 The total number of answers collected for the two CG-CAHPS survey questions for this measure.
 Results are case-mix adjusted for age, education, gender, and self-reported health status.
 Results must reach at least 0.7 reliability for public reporting.
-Survey was in the field 4 th Qtr.
-2017 and results released 1 st Qtr.
-2018.
-Washington Health Alliance Patient Experience Survey AHRQ - CG-CAHPS Patient's overall rating of the provider at the doctor's office Rate compared to state - higher rate is better The number of 9 or 10 ratings collected, on a scale from 0 (lowest) to 10 (highest).
-Using any number from 0 to 10 where 0 is the worst provider possible and 10 is the best provider possible, what number would you use to rate this provider?
+Jul.
+2016 - Jun.
+2017 Washington Health Alliance Patient Experience Survey / AHRQ - CG-CAHPS Patient's overall rating of the provider at the doctor's office Rate compared to state - higher rate is better The number of 9 or 10 ratings collected, on a scale from 0 (lowest) to 10 (highest). using any number from 0 to 10 where 0 is the worst provider possible and 10 is the best provider possible, what number would you use to rate this provider?
 The total number of answers collected for a single CG-CAHPS survey question for this measure.
 Results are case-mix adjusted for age, education, gender, and self-reported health status.
 Results must reach at least 0.7 reliability for public reporting.
-Survey was in the field 4 th Qtr.
-2017 and results released 1 st Qtr.
-2018.
-Washington Health Alliance Patient Experience Survey AHRQ - CG-CAHPS Patient Experience in a Hospital: , Patient's rating of overall experience at the hospital Rate compared to state - higher rate is better For a given location during the measurement year, the number of patients who gave their hospital a rating of 9 or 10 on a scale from 0 (lowest) to 10 (highest).
+Jul.
+2016 - Jun.
+2017 Washington Health Alliance Patient Experience Survey / AHRQ - CG-CAHPS Patient experience in a hospital: Patient's rating of overall experience at the hospital Rate compared to state - higher rate is better For a given location during the measurement year, the number of patients who gave their hospital a rating of 9 or 10 on a scale from 0 (lowest) to 10 (highest).
 The total number of answers collected for this question on the HCAHPS survey.
 Jul.
-2015 - Jun.
-2016 Hospital Compare CMS Hospital room cleanliness Rate compared to state - higher rate is better For a given location during the measurement year, the number of patients who reported that their room and bathroom were "Always" clean.
+2017 - Jun.
+2018 Hospital Compare / CMS Hospital room cleanliness Rate compared to state - higher rate is better For a given location during the measurement year, the number of patients who reported that their room and bathroom were "always" clean.
 The total number of answers collected for this question on the HCAHPS survey.
 Jul.
-2015 - Jun.
-2016 Hospital Compare CMS
+2017 - Jun.
+2018 Hospital Compare / CMS Provided clear information at the time of discharge from the hospital Rate compared to state - higher rate is better For a given location during the measurement year, the number of patients who reported that "yes" they were given information about what to do during their recovery at home and who "strongly The total number of answers collected for this question on the HCAHPS survey.
+Jul.
+2017 - Jun.
+2018 Hospital Compare / CMS